Movie theaters in Santa Barbara

 Star-Spotting in Santa Barbara

 To this day, many Hollywood stars still choose to live a quieter life in Santa Barbara while benefiting from our close proximity to Los Angeles.
 The star-spotting potential increases significantly during the annual Santa Barbara International Film Festival (SBIFF).
-While formatted a bit differently this year, SBIFF (March 31 – April 10, 2021) is a key stop on the “Awards Season” circuit and attracts filmmakers and top talent from around the world.
-For the 2021 festivities, tune in for 11 days of virtual screenings, panels, and two drive-in theatre events.
-The festival’s tribute events are quite unique and will be available digitally, where audiences can hear directly from the year’s best performers and directors during engaging Q&A discussions .
+While formatted a bit differently this year, SBIFF (March 2–22, 2022) is a key stop on the “Awards Season” circuit and attracts filmmakers and top talent from around the world.
+For the 2022 festivities, visit Santa Barbara for 11 days of in-person screenings, panels, and tribute events, where audiences can hear directly from the year’s best performers and directors during engaging Q&A discussions.

 Film and television production is also still alive and well in Santa Barbara County.
 Between car commercials, television shows and movies, the region hosts hundreds of crews who come to take advantage of the abundance of mansions, ranches, undeveloped coastline, Spanish-Colonial architecture and other eclectic locations.
 More recently, you may have spotted Santa Barbara backdrops in Mike Mills’ “20th Century Women” (2016) or in season two of Amazon Prime’s “Goliath.”
 Other high-profile credits over the years include “Scarface” (1983), “Seabiscuit” (2003), “Sideways” (2004), “There Will be Blood” (2007), and “It’s Complicated” (2009).
 Movie buffs can take a self-guided film tour or follow the tried-and-true “Sideways” wine trail.

 Local Movie Theaters

 Watching a movie any time of year is an elevated affair in Santa Barbara thanks to our character-rich movie theatres.
 The Arlington Theatre (1317 State Street) was originally built in 1930 as a showcase movie house for Fox West Coast Theaters.
 The Mission Revival style theatre is elaborately decorated to give the audience a feeling of being outside in a courtyard with a starry sky painted on the ceiling.
 Newly released feature films are shown here regularly when special performances and events aren’t on the schedule.